 Stonewall in Gillespie County, Texas — The American South (West South Central)

 Location.
-30° 14.254′ N, 98° 39.754′ W. Marker is in Stonewall, Texas, in Gillespie County.
-Marker is at the intersection of Peach Street and Loring Street, on the right when traveling east on Peach Street.
+30° 14.233′ N, 98° 39.78′ W. Marker is in Stonewall, Texas, in Gillespie County.
+Marker can be reached from the intersection of Peach Street and Loring Street, on the right when traveling east.
+Marker is located at the west end of Stonewall Elementary School next to the gymnasium.
 Touch for map.
-Marker is located at the street entrance arch to Stonewall Elementary School.
-Marker is at or near this postal address: 220 Peach St, Stonewall TX 78671, United States of America.
+Marker is Touch for directions.